A-Momin/noteshub/nts/notes_django.md

             print(results)
         ```

--   **rest_framework.authtoken.views** vs **rest_framework_simplejwt.views**: rest_framework.authtoken.views and rest_framework_simplejwt.views are two different modules in Django REST Framework (DRF) that provide views for token-based authentication, but they offer different functionalities and use different token generation mechanisms.
+4. **rest_framework.authtoken.views** vs **rest_framework_simplejwt.views**: `rest_framework.authtoken.views` and `rest_framework_simplejwt.views` are two different modules in Django REST Framework (DRF) that provide views for token-based authentication, but they offer different functionalities and use different token generation mechanisms.

     - `rest_framework.authtoken.views:`

         - This module provides views for token-based authentication using Django's built-in token authentication system.
         - The main view provided by rest_framework.authtoken.views is ObtainAuthToken, which is used for obtaining authentication tokens.
         - When a user logs in with their username and password, ObtainAuthToken generates a random token associated with the user and returns it as a response.
         - The token is typically stored in the database associated with the user model, and subsequent requests include the token in the request headers for authentication.
         - This module is suitable for basic token-based authentication needs and integrates seamlessly with Django's authentication system.

     - `rest_framework_simplejwt.views:`

         - This module provides views for token-based authentication using JSON Web Tokens (JWTs) with the djangorestframework-simplejwt package.
         - The main view provided by rest_framework_simplejwt.views is TokenObtainPairView, which is used for obtaining JWT authentication tokens.
         - When a user logs in with their username and password, TokenObtainPairView generates a JWT containing user information and additional data (e.g., expiration time) and returns it as a response.
         - JWTs are signed using cryptographic algorithms (e.g., HMAC or RSA), ensuring their authenticity and integrity.
         - The djangorestframework-simplejwt package offers advanced features such as token expiration, token refreshing, and custom claims, making it suitable for more complex authentication requirements.

--   **DRF Token vs JSON Web Token (JWT) Authentication**

-    Both Token Authentication (using `rest_framework.authtoken`) and JSON Web Token (JWT) Authentication (using `djangorestframework-simplejwt`) are popular methods for securing APIs in Django Rest Framework (DRF).
+-   **DRF Token** vs **JSON Web Token (JWT)** Authentication: Both Token Authentication systems are popular methods for securing APIs in Django Rest Framework (DRF).
 Each method has its own characteristics, and the choice between them depends on factors such as ease of use, flexibility, and specific project requirements.

-    -   ##### DRF Token Authentication (`rest_framework.authtoken`):
+    -   DRF Token Authentication (`rest_framework.authtoken`):

         -   Uses a simple token system where a unique token is generated for each user.
         -   Tokens are stored in a database table associated with the user.